COMBINE-SKKU/NatNeurosci_2024_SWPark/README.md

 ## Citation
 If you use this code or data in your research, please cite:
-Park et al. "A Shifting Role of Thalamocortical Connectivity in the Emergence of Cortical Functional Organization."
-Nature Neuroscience, 2024.
+Park SW et al. "A Shifting Role of Thalamocortical Connectivity in the Emergence of Cortical Functional Organization.", 2024

 ## Contact
 - First author: Shinwon Park (shinwon.park@gmail.com)